 Best UK self-publishing options

-Amazon also offers ‘expanded distribution’, which actually uses Ingram’s network anyway; for this Amazon’s retail cut is 60% instead of 40%.
-With Ingram directly, this retail cut can be as low as 35% in the UK/EU and there’s little evidence that setting it higher makes much difference (although in theory it would be more appealing to physical bookshops), so the low rate can help with margins (although Ingram’s higher print costs also work against that somewhat).
+Note: Amazon also offers ‘expanded distribution’, which actually uses Ingram’s network anyway; for this Amazon’s retail cut is 60% instead of 40%.
+With Ingram directly, this retail cut can be as low as 35% in the UK/EU and there’s little evidence that setting it higher makes much difference (although in theory it would be more appealing to physical bookshops), so the low rate can help with margins (but Ingram’s higher print costs also work against that somewhat).

 At the moment the non-Amazon market in the UK is really in the grip of Gardners, the leading British book distributor, who supply Waterstones and most other retailers – when a customer goes into a bookshop to order a book, it’s Gardners’ catalogue they’ll typically use.
 If it’s a book published through Ingram, usually (in the UK at least) the bookshop will order it from Gardners, who in turn place a ‘special order’ from Ingram, which is partly why it takes so long.
 But Ingram’s direct UK distribution is intended to change this.